thaCripple/SkinLesionClassifier_v2/README.md

 # SkinLesionClassifier_v2
 This repository describes the steps I took to create SkinSense - a skin lesion image classifier application hosted on Huggingface Spaces ![SkinSense](https:) ***ADD LINK TO APP***

+This project has been my 1st notable undertaking and achievement on my programming and AI journey.
+Throughout I learned, among others:
+* big file handling; programatically manipulating files: pathlib, unix commands, shutil
+* optimizing dataloader parameters for faster sample retreival,
+* details and inner workings of learning rates and the relation to the batch size,
+* mechanics of early stopping in Pytorch,
+* functionality of `torch.compile` and `lightning.Fabric`,
+* creating and using custom Python modules,
+* more on how to use git and github,
+* basics of model deploymenet

 ## I learn how to create utility functions, store them in a module on github and import them as needed
 I created several helper functions and classes that I reuse throughout the workflow.
 I learned how to create my own python package and download only select files and folders from a repository.